Christmas Closure

 How do I submit my position statement?

-Although it is recommended that you submit the position statement to the Court and other party well in advance of the court hearing, in practice there should be no issue with submitting it on the day of the court hearing to the Court Usher and also to the other party.
+Although it is recommended that you submit the position statement to the court and other party well in advance of the court hearing, in practice there should be no issue with submitting it on the day of the court hearing to the Court Usher and also to the other party.

 The purpose of providing a copy to the other side is to see whether an agreement can be reached prior to going into the court hearing.

-This information is correct at the time of writing, 16th June 2022.
+This information is correct at the time of writing, 5th September 2024.
 The law in this area is subject to change.

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.